We look at whether it's a good idea for website owners to perform their own user testing and offer some ideas on how to gain UX insights.

 - Review UX best practices.
 Before planning any DIY usability testing, review a Website Accessibility checklist or some UX best practices.
 These resources can help you understand the types of things that make sites hard or easy for people to use.
 Referring to them may help you develop a good usability test script.

 - Focus on one thing.
 If you don't have experience running usability tests, it can be overwhelming to try to collect useful insights across your entire site or application.
-Isolating your testing to hone in on a specific section, user scenario, or metric can be a good way to narrow the scope of testing and focus your feedback.
+Isolating the testing to hone in on a specific section, user scenario, or metric can be a good way to narrow the scope of testing and focus your feedback.

 Always be testing

 Making sure that people can easily find useful content and complete common tasks is the foundation of a good user experience.
 Usability testing is the best way to figure out what you need to work on fixing.
 There are definite advantages to hiring a team of experts to conduct usability testing for your organization.
 Inexplicably, many companies are at first hesitant to invest in this.
 If you find yourself in this situation, you may need to do it yourself at first.
 Initial usability tests are often eye-opening to the entire organization and may lead to some quick wins.
 Let those quick wins justify future investment in usability and user experience.
-It's less important who is doing the usability testing than just that you are getting into the routine of gathering insights from real end-users on a continual basis.
+It's less important who is doing the usability testing than just that you are getting into the steady cadence of gathering insights from real end-users on a continual basis.
 If DIY usability testing is part of the path to get there, keep it up—you are headed in the right direction.

 Have Questions About This Post?